Hide code cell source

 g

-Now \(y_0\) and \(L\) is identifiable.
-The process we just followed formalizes something that we do all the time in engineering practice.
+Now \(y_0\) and \(L\) are identifiable.
+The process we just followed reveals something that we do all the time in engineering practice.
+Once we realize that a problem is impossible to solve at its present form, we try to gather more information.

 We need several lectures to understand how to pose and solve the problem.
 But here is the answer: